Minsky/SO_Question_SpinnerDataBindingBaseAdapter/README.md

 This project is used in a StackOverflow question.
 It is about Android data binding of a spinner with a BaseAdapter.

+Steps to reproduce:
+- Compile and Start
+- Open Spinner
+- Selection contains the first element (unnamed plane and distance 0), twice.
+- One planet from the original list is missing.

+Explanation

 The BaseAdapter is necessary here, because there are two views in the spinner list items instead of one.
 ArrayAdapter is of no use here,  because it requires a single TextView, to do its adapting.